 It can be helpful to place a cold compress in the area while the patient is being transported to the dentist.
 This can reduce any swelling associated with soft tissue injury.

-Download Our Dental First Aid Guide Here
+Download Our Dental First Aid Guide for a Broken Tooth

 We have developed a handy first aid guide for parents, coaches and all adults likely to be first on the scene of a dental injury.
 Please feel free to download and share!